Netscout-Systems-Archived/flukenetworks_truview_plugin/README.md

 ### Instructions for running the TruView Example Agent

 By default, the agent is set up to use a demo user with a sample data set.
 This is to help get you off the ground more quickly!
-Try playing around with which metrics are reported to New Relic in the `fluke_agent` file.
+Try playing around with which metrics are reported to New Relic in the `flukenetworks_truview_agent` file.

 1. Go to <a href="https://github.com/FlukeNetworks/flukenetworks_truview_plugin" target="_blank">TruView plugin page</a> and find the latest archive.
 1. Download and extract the source